safayat-171/Analyse-Promotions-and-Provide-Tangible-Insights-to-Sales-Director/README.md

 ## Key Findings:

 - Bengaluru and Chennai emerged as the top-performing cities, achieving the highest Incremental Sold Units and Revenue.
+However, Mysuru has been amazing in its revenue stats though has only 4 stores
 - The top two promotion types, 500 cashback and BOGOF (Buy One Get One Free), generated the highest Incremental Revenue.
 - Grocery & Staples, Home Appliances, and Home care categories experienced the most significant lift in sales from the promotions.
 - Certain products, such as Atliq_waterproof_immersion_red and Atliq_High_Glo_15W_LED_Bulb, exhibited exceptional responsiveness to promotions.

 ## Recommendation

 - The 500 cashback promo for combo1 was a big success.
+They may adapt loyalty and reward offers in future to retain their customer buying.

 - Atliq should focus on bringing up IR% and ISU% both for cashback promotional and  BOGOF.
 A bundle offer can be interesting to instant boost of target sales and revenue